mlarraz/redis-migrator/README.md

 --log.level=debug
 ```

-To call `localhost` while using Docker, use `host.docker.internal` instead while using Docker.
+To call `localhost` while using Docker, use `host.docker.internal` instead.

 ### Configuration